Congressional District # 06

 In June 2009, Georgia-Pacific LLC (GP) and EPA entered into a legal agreement committing GP to conduct a time-critical removal action in the Plainwell #2 Dam area.
 This removal action project began in August 2009 approximately three miles upstream of the earlier Plainwell Dam cleanup, and included a two-mile stretch of the Kalamazoo River.
 The project was completed in December 2010.
 Approximately 11,000 linear feet of riverbank was cleared, excavated and restored, with approximately 18,000 cubic yards of soil and debris disposed off-site at the Allied Waste C&C Landfill in Marshall, Michigan, and at Ottawa County Farms Landfill in Coopersville, Michigan.
 This action removed 90 percent of the PCB-contaminated soil from the area at a cost of about $10 million.

-In July 2011, EPA signed an action memo to conduct a time-critical removal action along a 1.8-mile stretch of Portage Creek from Alcott Street to the confluence of the Kalamazoo River.
+In July 2011, EPA signed an Action Memorandum to conduct a time-critical removal action along a 1.8-mile stretch of Portage Creek from Alcott Street to the confluence of the Kalamazoo River.
 EPA began implementing this PCB hot spot excavation project in September 2011.
-In 2012, EPA removed 13,000 cubic yards of PCB contaminated sediment and soil from select areas within Portage Creek upstream of Stockbridge Avenue to Vine Street.
+In 2012, EPA removed 13,000 cubic yards of PCB-contaminated sediment and soil from select areas within Portage Creek upstream of Stockbridge Avenue to Vine Street.
 This included the most contaminated areas of Portage Creek near Upjohn Park and Axtell Creek.
 EPA also conducted sampling in nearby Upjohn Park and determined no PCBs were present in park soil.
 In 2013, EPA continued excavation of the remaining downstream contaminated portions of Portage creek.
-The project, was was originally expected to be completed during the summer of 2014, was completed ahead of schedule in November 2013.
+The cleanup work, which was originally expected to be completed during the summer of 2014, was completed ahead of schedule in November 2013, with final restoration activities completed in 2014.
 A total of 23,700 cubic yards of contaminated soil and sediment were removed at a cost of about $16 million.

 OPERABLE UNIT 1: ALLIED LANDFILL

 The Remedial Investigation Report developed for the site by MDEQ was finalized and approved by EPA in March 2008.
-A groundwater investigation to determine the impacts, if any, from OU #1 was completed in the summer of 2009.
+A groundwater investigation to determine the impacts, if any, from the Allied Landfill (OU #1) was completed in the summer of 2009.
 The groundwater investigation confirmed the conclusions in the RI Report that groundwater from OU #1 is flowing toward Portage Creek.
 In October 2009, Millennium Holdings submitted the draft Feasibilty Study Report for OU #1 which examined a range of cleanup alternatives.
 As a result of the April 23, 2010, Lyondell bankruptcy settlement, Millennium Holdings ceased work at OU #1 and approximately $50 million was placed in a trust to pay for the remaining work at OU #1.
-EPA is completing the Feasibility Study and anticipates releasing it in early 2014.
-EPA is planning to conduct public availability sessions regarding the Allied Landfill site and the potential cleanup alternatives during the first several months of 2014.
-A release date for a proposed cleanup plan for the Allied Landfill has not yet been determined.
+EPA completed the Feasibility Study in January 2014.
+EPA held several public availability sessions and conducted site tours of the Allied Landfill, including discussing potential cleanup alternatives, from November 2013 through May 2014.
+EPA will continue to engage with the public and the City of Kalamazoo throughout the remedy selection process.
+A release date for a proposed cleanup plan for the Allied Landfill has not yet been determined, but it is anticipated by the end of 2014.

 OPERABLE UNIT 2: WILLOW BOULEVARD AND A-SITE LANDFILL